 - You should begin planning the opening of your coffee shop 12 months before you actually open your doors.
 This will allow you to research the right business structure and allow you to set up your business to succeed.

 - After around three months of planning, you should begin to consider local permits and licenses that you'll need to get your business off the ground.

 - After six months, you should start to apply for all the necessary permits and licenses.
 You should also pay any necessary filing fees.
 Also, you'll need to get a listing in the phone directory and begin applying for business loans.

 - After nine months of planning, you should have all of the legal aspects of starting your business ready to go.
-You'll also need to make sure that you have purchased the right equipment, set up a merchant account, established your inventory, and ordered the office products that you'll need.
+You'll also need to ensure that you have purchased the right equipment, set up a merchant account, established your inventory, and ordered the office products you'll need.